jimmycgz/dotfiles/README.md

 # dotfiles

-Clone your customized terminal environment to anywhere for Ubuntu, CentOS!
+Clone your customized terminal environment to anywhere for Ubuntu, CentOS and MacOS!

+## Problems to solve when you have a brand new terminal:
+1. Doesn't have your own aliases
+2. Have to install your needed tools
+3. Config git
+...

 ## Feature list
-* Auto detect Linux Distributions and MacOS
 * Intially setup your terminal environment
-* Config aliases
+* Config aliases and functions
+* Config Gitconfig
 * Install all neccessary tools for you
+* Auto detect Linux Distributions and MacOS

 ### Steps to deploy
 1. Clone this repo to your local